1989 Tiananmen Square protests and massacre: Gathering momentum

-Surveillance of protesters

-Student leaders were put under close surveillance by the authorities; traffic cameras were used to perform surveillance on the square; and nearby restaurants, and wherever students gathered, were wiretapped.
-This surveillance led to the identification, capture, and punishment of protest participants.
-After the massacre, the government did thorough interrogations at work units, institutions, and schools to identify who had been at the protest.

 Outside Beijing

 On 19 April, the editors of the World Economic Herald, a magazine close to reformists, decided to publish a commemorative section on Hu.
-Inside was an article by Yan Jiaqi, which commented favorably on the Beijing student protests, and called for a reassessment of Hu's 1987 purge.
+Inside was an article by Yan Jiaqi, which commented favourably on the Beijing student protests, and called for a reassessment of Hu's 1987 purge.
 Sensing the conservative political trends in Beijing, Jiang Zemin demanded that the article be censored, and many newspapers were printed with a blank page.
 Jiang then suspended lead editor Qin Benli, his decisive action earning the trust of conservative party elders, who praised Jiang's loyalty.

 On 27 May, over 300,000 people in Hong Kong gathered at Happy Valley Racecourse for a gathering called the Concert for Democracy in China (民主歌聲獻中華).
 Many Hong Kong celebrities sang songs and expressed their support for the students in Beijing.
 The following day, a procession of 1.5 million people, one fourth of Hong Kong's population, led by Martin Lee, Szeto Wah, and other organisation leaders, paraded through Hong Kong Island.
 Across the world, especially where ethnic Chinese lived, people gathered and protested.
 Many governments, including those of the United States and Japan, issued travel warnings against travelling to China.